-Last time, we saw that the notion of strong convexity allows us to build quadratic surrogate loss functions, on which FTRL has smaller regret.
-Can we find a more general notion of strong convexity that allows to get a small regret for a larger class of functions?
+In the previous section, we saw that the notion of strong convexity allows us to build quadratic surrogate loss functions, on which \ac{FTRL} has smaller regret.
+Can we find a more general notion of strong convexity that allows us to get a small regret for a larger class of functions?
 We can start from strong convexity and try to generalize it.
-So, instead of asking that the function is strongly convex w.r.t. a norm, we might be happy requiring strong convexity holds in a particular point w.r.t. a norm that depends on the points itself.
+So, instead of asking that the function is strongly convex with respect to a norm, we might be happy requiring that strong convexity holds at a particular point with respect to a seminorm that depends on the points themselves.